 The project is within the Murray Darling and Swan Hill wine region of Victoria.
-The industry of the region spans from Lake Charm near Kerang in the southeast all the way to Piangil in northwest Victoria, and Toolybuc in southern NSW.
+The industry of the region spans from Lake Charm near Kerang in the southeast all the way to Piangil in northwest Victoria, and across the border to Toolybuc in southern NSW.
 Almost all vineyards in the Swan Hill area are irrigated from the Murray River or its tributaries.